Amos47/2400/Chapter_1.md

 ### LATCH taxonomy

 Just as in NOIR, all data can be categorised according to one of the LATCH descriptors.
 Table XYZ shows the correspondance between NOIR and LATCH.
-NOIR is more technical that LATCH, but any data that are measurable can be expressed on one or both taxonomies.
+NOIR is more technical that LATCH and considerably more homogeneous, but any data can be expressed using one or both taxonomies.

 **Table XYZ.
 Comparing measurement taxonomies**